A Safe Bet

 ✓ Don't get to the point where you have to roll your clothes

 If you need to roll your clothes to make space you either need a bigger bag or, more likely, you need to pack less crap.
-We also recommend you leave some spare room in your bag for souvenirs or, our favorite, duty-free booze.

-And, pack wrinkle-free clothing.
+Leave some spare room in your bag for souvenirs or duty-free booze and, pack wrinkle-free clothing.
 That way you can just stuff in your bag willy-nilly.

 Carry a photocopy of your passport